Open-Telecoms-Data/open-fibre-data-standard/docs/reference/codelists.md

 ### deployment

-The deployment codelist is used to categorise the deployment of links.
+The deployment codelist is used to categorise the deployment of spans.

 ```{csv-table-no-translate}
 :header-rows: 1